keremulcay/GoodDeed/README.md

 # Good Deed
 Good Deed is an online platform that connects passionate people and encourages collaboration on community building projects.
 We are a nonprofit, project-based social media network to fund and promote social impact projects through crowdsourcing.

-A user will be able to create an account and from there either join a project, develop a new project, or donate to any project whether in the form of money, materials, or time.
+A user will be able to create an account and from there either join a project, develop a new project, or register to join any project.

-Each user -- donor or developer -- has an account with their profile consisting of the projects they have developed and donated to.
-Our numerical metrics of popularity is the number of projects and the impact made by a user, quantified by statistics from the projects the user has participated in.
+Each user -- donor or developer -- has an account with their profile consisting of the projects they have developed and registered to.
+After signing in, a user can view who registered to the events they created and contact them through their emails.

 ## A user can:
 - Register a profile